oba11/python-gist/README.md

 A command line GitHub gist posting application in Python.

-As of July 2013, this uses API tokens.
+Your options for authentication:

-As of November 2013, this has basic support for 2 Factor Authentication via application - I have not tested the SMS backup.
+* Basic support for 2 Factor Authentication - I have not tested the SMS backup.

-This application probably needs to be refactored (github_auth.py should not depend on the console/stdout!)
+* Username/password combos - python-gists will request an authorisation and save a token.
+See https://github.com/settings/applications

+* Personal Access Tokens - these are the same ones you use for git-over-HTTPS if you've got 2FA enabled.
+See https://github.com/settings/applications, create a new token, then launch python-gist with the -o option

 Usage
 =====